unoplatform/uno/doc/blog/201809-uno-wasm-intro-part-1.md

 Those reasons are obviously debateable, but the single-language environment is one  main blocker.
 Yet, the deployment ease and ubiquitous presence of browsers make it difficult to ignore, and Wasm is allowing for the software industry to benefit from those two aspects.
 Software developed for the past 30 years is now able to reach the Web as a deployment target and execution environment.

-## Website, WebApp, App, Mobile App, SPA, RIA, Application or Program ?
+## Website, WebApp, App, Mobile App, Single Page Application (SPA), Rich Internet Application (RIA), Application or Program ?

 The basic notion of a program has changed significantly over the years.
 It was caused by the evolving data locality, mobility, processing power, web/native environments, and the blending of those environments.
 In all of this, to be able to name a combination of all these constraints, terms have appeared to ease up the understanding.